Supporting British Columbia during the COVID-19 outbreak

 Learn more about the billing support we offer.

-- Energy-saving support for small businesses: To help small and medium-sized businesses in BC recover from the challenges of COVID-19, we’re offering free customized energy advice by phone or video conference.
+- Energy-saving support for small businesses: To help small and medium-sized businesses in BC recover from the challenges of COVID-19, we’re offering free customized energy advice by phone, video conference or in-person.
 Business owners can get tips, technical advice and information about our programs that can help them save energy, greenhouse gas emissions and operating costs.
-Learn more and request a free consultation with a program representative
+Learn more and request a free consultation with a program representative.

 - Contact us: call us at 1-866-436-7847 for electricity (Monday to Friday, 7 a.m. to 7 p.m.) or 1-888-224-2710 for natural gas (Monday to Friday, 7 a.m. to 8 p.m.).
 Or you can email us and access your Account Online.
 For our large commercial and industrial customers please contact your key account manager to discuss payment arrangements.